 - Make butter.
 With tummies filled on vivid green grass, Spring cow’s milk is luxurious and rich.
-Shaken in a jar with gusto and much belly laughing, it soon becomes a yellow glob that when rinsed of the buttermilk and lightly salted, will lift your sourdough breakfast toast to a whole new level.
+Shake its cream in a jar with gusto and much belly laughing and it soon becomes a yellow glob that when rinsed of the buttermilk and lightly salted, will lift your sourdough breakfast toast to a whole new level.

 - The natural world’s abundant growth is indicative of what a vegetable patch can do come Spring.
 If you’ve never grown your own food before, Spring is certainly the time to open a packet of seeds and get sowing.
 Creating a bean teepee from foraged branches and string will evoke fairy stories all whimsical and enchanting.
 A tumble of cottage flowers will see the bees come a-callin’ and herbs will flourish with ample sunshine and rain; iced mint tea come Summer will be a welcome salve to the heat.

 - Forage wild greens.
 Dandelion leaves and petals for salads, stinging nettles in tarts and risottos (don rubber gloves to harvest and disarm their sting by a plunge in boiling water), and purslane for a lemony kick.
 The Weed Forager’s Handbook is a very insightful read.

 - Go birdwatching.
 Follow your ears and hone in on all things feathery.
 Start a list and a real “twitch’ you’ll be.

 - Create a nature journal kit.
 Invest in a simple watercolour palette, a small art journal, a pencil and a few brushes.
 Take quiet moments in the natural world to zoom in on the minutiae and be it with detailed drawings, haphazard sketches or purely impressions of colour, record the earth’s seasonal stories.